elibenporat/learn-to-code-rust-baseball/articles/03 - Getting Data.md

 ## Summary

 We got Mike Trout's bio from the MLB Stats API and printed it to our terminal.You should now see his entire bio printed in your terminal.
+You can view the source code snapshot at the end of Chapter 2, by going to [src/02 - main.rs](https://github.com/elibenporat/learn-to-code-rust-baseball/blob/master/src/02%20-%20main.rs).